skittleson/DoCodeThatMatters/src/software-engineering-lessons.md

 ## Automate Routine Trivial Tasks

 Learn to automated the repetitive tasks.
-Use bash scripts, powershell, macros, selenium, IFTTT, etc. These will help with context switching.
+Use bash scripts, autohotkey, powershell, macros, selenium, IFTTT, etc. These will help with context switching.

 ---